freedomofpress/securedrop-docs/docs/test_the_installation.rst

    - Open the *Journalist Interface* in Tor Browser by clicking on its desktop shortcut.
 Enter your passphrase and two-factor code to log in.
-   - If you have problems logging in to the *Admin/Journalist Interface*, SSH to the *Application Server* and restart the ntp daemon to synchronize the time: ``sudo service ntp restart``.
+   - If you have problems logging in to the *Admin/Journalist Interface*, SSH to the *Application Server* and restart the time synchronization daemon to synchronize the time: ``sudo systemctl restart systemd-timesyncd``.
 Also check that your smartphone's time is accurate and set to network time in its device settings.

 #.
 Test replying to the test submission.